British Car Brands

 Ultima Logo

-Hinckley-based British brand Ultima Sports Ltd produces the Ultima GTR, a lightweight sports car in the form of a two-door coupe.
-It offers it both as a complete package and assembled to order.
+Hinckley-based British brand Ultima Sports Ltd produces the Ultima GTR, a lightweight sports car in a two-door coupe.
+It offers both a complete package and assembly to order.

 Gardner Douglas